 What Is Wrapped In Courage

-As a means to educate the community and elected officials about violence against women and the need for increased services, the Ontario Association of Interval & Transition Houses launched the Wrapped in Courage Campaign in 2013.
+As a means to educate elected officials about violence against women and the impact that a decade-long funding freeze had on shelters and more importantly survivors and their children seeking safety, the Ontario Association of Interval & Transition Houses launched the Wrapped in Courage Campaign in 2013.

 Every year throughout the month of November we call on all Ontarians to take action to show their support for survivors of gender-based violence by wearing a purple scarf and attending a Wrapped in Courage flag raising and proclamation event in your community.
-Take action towards violence prevention today, because #purpleisforeveryone.
+Take action towards violence prevention today, because #everypurplescarf builds a community that cares.

 The Ontario Association Of Interval & Transition Houses

-OAITH is a provincial association established in 1977 made of gender-based violence organizations including women shelters, transitional housing and community-based organizations.
-We aim to end all forms of violence and oppression through public awareness, advocacy, training, education, and research.
-You can learn more about OAITH here.
+OAITH is a provincial organization established in 1977 made of gender-based violence organizations including women shelters, transitional housing and community-based organizations.

 Find support services in your community by visiting www.mulberryfinder.ca